 - 25g dark chocolate (trust us on this one!)

 - Add some oil to a wok or a large pan over a medium heat.
-Brown the mince (so fry until there's almost no pink).
+Brown the mince (in other words, fry until there's almost no pink).

 - Once the mince is browned, add the onions and garlic.

-- Boil the kettle to make some beef stock (follow instructions on the pack to make this).
+- Boil the kettle to make half a litre of beef/vegetable stock (follow instructions on the pack to make this).

 - Once the onions have gone translucent, add the tin of chopped tomatoes, the chopped red pepper and about a tablespoon of the tomato puree.
 Stir and add some seasoning.

-- Pour in around half a litre of your beef stock.
+- Pour in the beef/vegetable stock.
 Stir again.

 - Once the liquid has reduced, cook your rice.
 Boil-in-the-bag options are good for portion control but it's up to you!

 - While the rice is cooking, add in the can of kidney beans and grate in the dark chocolate.
 This might sound crazy but the dark chocolate gives the chilli an added richness that you'll barely notice but love!

 - Once the rice is cooked, divide the rice between plates/bowls and serve with a large helping of chilli on top.